 Take wider turns.
 Because your vehicle is now close to double its regular length, you will have to take turns significantly wider to avoid hitting curbs, other cars, or running off of the road.

 Driving in reverse while pulling a trailer is a skill that takes quite a bit of practice to acquire.
 Turn too sharp and the trailer will jackknife, or turn sharply in one direction.
 Expect to make several adjustments the first couple of times you attempt to drive in reverse while towing a trailer.
+The following video will help you figure out how to fulfil this maneuver:

 Take it slow.
 It is often best to drive in the right lane while pulling a trailer, especially on the interstate.
 Acceleration will take significantly longer with a trailer.
 Drive a little below the speed limit for safety.